-- (3) Creation or extension of a private, unimproved road.
-Creation or extension of a private, unimproved road shall require a maintenance plan be submitted for approval by the planning board, zoning-enforcement officer and the director of public works.
+(3) Creation of a private road or private extension of a public road.
+Creation of a private road or private extension of a public road shall require a maintenance plan to be submitted for approval by the planning board, zoning-enforcement officer and the director of public works.
 Once approved, the road shall be maintained according to the approved plan.
+In no case shall such maintenance plan exceed the standards required by article VII of this chapter for construction of roads.
 If the road is not maintained according to the approved plan, this shall constitute a violation of this chapter under Sec.
 32-45.
-The developer shall have the option to pay the annual maintenance fee, stated in subsection (1)(a) of this section to alleviate the violation. - (4) Vested rights Substantial completion.
-Construction shall start within twelve (12) months of the date of recording.
-Construction shall be completed within sixty (60) months of the date of recording.